Including step-by-step instructions, screenshots, short reviews, and our top recommendations

 These are all very cool products for visual management as a core part of your business.
 Anyone using a Lean manufacturing process, building a user experience map, or laying out a visual strategy will find these products useful.

 If you already use one of these visual management tools, you can also use it for quick brainstorming.
 But if you're looking for something specifically to support engagement during meetings, you'll have better results with a product purpose-built for brainstorming and decision support.

 Our Top Recommended Tools for Online Brainstorming and Decision Making in Meetings

 After all that, here are the products that stood out from the crowd.
 We recommend adding one of these to your online meeting toolkit.

-We loved the ease of use, attractive design, clarity of the process, and excellent reporting provided by all three of our top recommendaitons.
+We loved the ease of use, attractive design, clarity of the process, and excellent reporting provided by our top recommendations.

 #2 Google Docs, Microsoft Word Live, or Etherpad

-Brainstorming in a co-edited document worked better than we expected, and starting with a product everyone already knows how to use eradicated the learning curve time.
+Brainstorming in a co-edited document worked better than we expected, and starting with a product everyone already knows how to use eradicated the learning curve.
 These are also the only viable option for those of you with accessibility requirements.
 Finally, free is a very good price!

 Recommended with reservations.

 These products support our test process and offer a good alternative to development teams.
 But they lack the flexibility, power and finesse of our top choices, and didn't provide the reports we were looking for.

-Mural.ly and iObeya fully support our process as part of a larger, deluxe visual management platform.
+Mural and Miro fully support our process as part of a larger, deluxe visual management platform.
 Neither platform is free nor lightweight, but both can be an excellent choice for teams who benefit from visual collaboration both during and outside of meetings.